 In my spare time I enjoy walking my dog Molly, cooking and retail therapy.

 Based at Pride Veterinary Centre in Derby my role involves supporting the small animal and equine groups with medicine purchasing and reporting.
-I have joined XLVets from the aerospace sector where I was training to be a quality engineer, having previously worked in accounts and credit control.
-Outside of work I enjoy decorating and going on walks with my two dogs Bailey and Bobby.
+I also further support the small animal group by organising the national CPD meetings and quarterly executive meetings.
+Outside of work I enjoy decorating and walking my two dogs, Bailey and Bobby.

 I joined the XLVets team in January 2011 as Farm Executive manager to help facilitate the needs and activities of the farm executive. late in 2014 my role changed to Meeting & Events Manager; functioning as part of the business process team, I work closely with colleagues and members across all species groups to co-ordinate the smooth and efficient delivery of all XLVet meetings.
 I have also developed an interest in Neuro Linguistic Programming (NLP) and following various courses during 2014/15 I achieved my NLP Business Practitioners qualification at the end of 2015.